nerdynick/cp-ansible-sandbox/README.md

 This is a collection of Ansible example scripts leveraging the [confluentinc/cp-ansible](https://github.com/confluentinc/cp-ansible) Ansible Roles.
 The goal is to capture a number of the common setups, how to do it in Ansible, and the configurations that come into play for that setup.
+These examples all leverage Ansible's support of `group_vars` folder for variable definitions.
+This is done to minimize maintenance as well as help document the layers that go into these setups from an opinionated approach focused on security first.

 ## Examples